 STEP 5- FILING OF PETITION

-The necessary documents are submitted to a lawyer who prepares a petition which is to be presented to the court.
+The necessary documents are submitted to family lawyers who prepare a petition which is to be presented to the court.
 After the completion of the petition, the adoptive parents needs to visit to the court and sign the petition in front of the court officer.

 STEP 6- PRE-ADOPTION FOSTER CARE